 You can get your budget started with the 50/30/20 rule.
 The 50% is for fixed expenses like rent, insurance, car, and student loan payments.

-Those expenses that don’t vary a lot from month to month.
+Those expenses don’t vary a lot from month to month.
 We already have our rent somewhere between 25-35%, so use the additional room to budget for these fixed items.

 The 30% is for saving.
 This money goes to your emergency fund, your 401(k), IRA, or HSA, wherever you are stashing cash for the future.